CarrumDraws/PERN_App/README.txt

 4. Heroku is flexible with file structure, but you MUST have a package.json file in root directory.
     Do this by bringing all contents of backend folder into root directory.

+5. Push to GitHub.

+--- Configure Main Server file

+1. index.js : process.env : Heroku is in charge of environment variables, its going to provide them to us We need to use heroku's port number in index.js since heroku is hosting our site

+2. Use NODE_ENV to check if app is in production or not.
+Use to check when to serve static files.

+3. Run 'npm run build' inside client folder to create 'build' directory that stores a production build of the app

+4. app.use(express.static(path.join(__dirname, "client/build")));
+Serves static files from the 'build' folder, enabling it to be accessed on localhost 5000.

+--- Questions

+- Whats npm run build? : Runs 'build' from package.json 'scripts' field.
+    Runs 'react-scripts build.'
+Creates a 'build' directory.
+    Note: There can only be ONE package.json file in the tree path.

+- Dev vs. prod builds : Dev builds are for dev. has Source Maps, Debugging, and one-hot reloading.
+Prod builds are what run on clinet's machine.
+Combines source files into one/multiple minimized files, extracts CSS and Images,etc.

+- Whats the 'build' directory for? : It contains a "production build" of your app.

+- Whats static content? : Any file stored on a server that is the same everytime its delivered to users.

+- Whats the path library? : Interacts/Manipulates file system paths. path.join() formats strings into a filepath structure.

+- express.static() : Serves static files like images, CSS, and JS. express.static(root, [options]);

+- process.env : Global Variable representing the system emvironment your app on start.
+Also contains .env file data.

+- process.env.NODE_ENV : Returns the environment that an app is running in (development / production)

+- __dirname : Local variable that returns directory name of current module/folder path of current JS file

+- What is an app in production?